tmtmtm/bashible/README.md

 ## => How does it work?

   - The only dependency of bashible is the Bash.
-  - Bashible playbook is a bash script.
+  - Bashible blebook is a bash script.
 Even "-" and "@" are bash functions.
-  - In a playbook, there are blocks starting with "@" and tasks starting with "-".
+  - In a blebook, there are blocks starting with "@" and tasks starting with "-".
   - Blocks have two purposes:
        - skipping tasks that already have been done
-       - the current working directory of each block starts in the same directory as the playbook resides, unless you explicitly specify elsewhere
+       - the current working directory of each block starts in the same directory as the blebook resides, unless you explicitly specify elsewhere
-  - If a task fails, the complete run of the playbook fails.
+  - If a task fails, the complete run of the blebook fails.
-  - You can use environment variables to modify the run of a playbook (skip tasks, etc.)
+  - You can use environment variables to modify the run of a blebook (skip tasks, etc.)
-  - You can call another playbook(s) from a playbook (like dependencies), moreover bashible doesn't call the same playbook twice if it is called in an inherited playbook, too.
+  - You can call another blebook(s) from a blebook (like dependencies), moreover bashible doesn't call the same blebook twice if it is called in an inherited blebook, too.
   - Bashible implements helper functions to simplify common tasks (e.g. adding lines to files, commenting lines in files, etc.)
   - You can use your helpers by sourcing functions or changing PATH to use commands from a directory.
-  - A change of environment variables in an inherrited playbook doesn't affect it's parent.
+  - A change of environment variables in an inherrited blebook doesn't affect it's parent.
   - Finally, you can use a bash code if you need something special :-)